-- Two RS-232 protocol serial connections (3.3V) to the main processor - A main processor JTAG connector - An RS-232 protocol serial connection (3.3V) to the Embedded Controller - An SPI interface for reprogramming the SPI boot ROM.
+- Two RS-232 protocol serial connections (3.3V) to the main processor - A main processor JTAG connector - An RS-232 protocol serial connection (3.3V) to the Embedded Controller - An SPI interface for reprogramming the OFW boot ROM. - An SPI interface for reprogramming the EC firmware ROM.